ponylang/ponyc/examples/dtrace/README.md

 name is split using `__`.
 We also add a comment to a probe explaining when it's fired and the information contained in its arguments.

-After adding the probe, we use it in the C code using the macro's.
+After adding the probe, we use it in the C code using the macros.
 Note that the split in the name is only a single underscore in the C code.
 The name of the probe should also be capitalised.
 We can call the probe defined as `gc__start` using the statement `DTRACE1(GC_START,  scheduler)`.
 In this statement